Maury M. Cohen: Career

-Cohen and Batchellor ended their deal with Universal in 1934, and entered into an agreement with Pathe, to utilize their facilities and equipment.
 Cohen announced in August 1934 that C and I would produce 18 films in the 1934-35 schedule.
 In early 1935 Cohen survived a health scare, when he had to undergo emergency appendectomy procedure.
-Rumors began circulating in May 1935 that Cohen's company, along with Batchellor's, were to merge with Republic Pictures.
+Rumors began circulating in May 1935 that Cohen's company, along with Batcheller's, were to merge with Republic Pictures.
 Cohen denied those rumors.
 In December 1936, it was reported that Cohen was seeking to sell Invincible and begin producing for one of the major studios.
 Less than two weeks later, Cohen had signed agreements with Samuel J. Briskin to leave Invincible and had signed on with RKO to produce, which led to Invincible being disbanded.
 The remnants of Invincible were one of a number of Poverty Row studios taken over by Herbert Yates in 1936 and merged into his newly formed Republic Pictures in an attempt to create a dominant low-budget producer with enough power to take on the major studios.
 His first film at his new studio was 1937's Living on Love (originally titled Love in a Basement), directed by Lew Landers.
 Cohen's stay at RKO was short-lived however, and after his year-long contract expired, he left RKO.

 At the end of 1938, Cohen signed an agreement with Meglin Kiddies, to produce a series of films for the company.
 In 1939 Cohen was hired by United Artists to produce a Spanish language film, slated solely for the foreign market.
 The film was titled La Inmaculada, and starred Fortunio Bonanova.
 In 1940, Cohen was part of a government anti-trust lawsuit against the major film production companies, which claimed that independent producers were systematically excluded from producing by the majors.

 In 1941, Cohen opened a dance venue in Hollywood, the Palladium, located on the site of the original Paramount Pictures.
 The Palladium opened on October 29, 1940, with an opening act headlined by Frank Sinatra, along with Tommy Dorsey and his Orchestra.
 During World War II it was an extremely successful endeavor, particularly among military personnel, and it remained a popular dance spot through the 1940s and 1950s.
 Cohen would work on the production for one last film, 1977's Damnation Alley, on which he was the associate producer.
 The film stars Jan-Michael Vincent and George Peppard.